-Urinary blockages are nothing less than dreadful.
-What's worse than having a cat that vomits, cries in pain, and pees where it's not supposed to?
-For a loving cat owner, nothing.
-Nonetheless, this tragic scenario is the unfortunate reality of a cat suffering from urinary blockage.
 No responsible pet owner would want to see their cat in this condition, and obviously no cat would want to experience it (in fact, they won't survive this affliction without immediate treatment).
-Read on to learn more about cat urinary blockages, and what steps you can take at home to keep your cat healthy.
+Read on to learn more about how cat urinary tract blockages, and what steps you can take at home to keep your cat healthy.

 What is Urinary Blockage in Cats?

 A urinary blockage occurs when the urethra, the tube that drains urine from the bladder, becomes obstructed by a foreign material.
 This material plugs the tube and prevents urine from leaving the cat's body.
-The buildup of urine can cause the cat's bladder to overfill, which will consequently cause the kidneys to swell and rupture.
+The buildup of urine can cause the cat's bladder to overfill, which will consequently cause the kidneys to swell and the urethral obstruction rupture.

-What Causes Urinary Obstruction in Cats?
+What Causes Urinary Blockage in Cats?

 Dry Food

 A cat that's left to its own devices will hunt birds, lizards, and mice for prey.
 These prey animals contain lots of water - about 75%, to be exact.
 Dry food contains about 8% water.
 Obviously, this is a gross deficiency compared to a cat's natural diet.
 The dehydrated diet makes the urine more concentrated, and the result is a higher occurrence of mineral stones in the urine.
-Contrary to popular belief, diets high in magnesium do not contribute to bladder stones as long as the pH of the urine is lower than 7.5.

 Feline Idiopathic Cystitis (FIC)